 In 1977 the Smith Brothers began training American Open Style Karate under Grandmaster Jerry C. Piddington and developed a student-teacher relationship that has lasted to this day.
-The same year Ricky and Randy received their 2nd degree black belts in American Open Style Karate from Hanshi Piddington under the United States Karate Association, signed by O'Sensei Robert Trias (Father of American Karate), along with Cecil Patterson (Father of Tennessee Karate).
-Ricky is now one of Hanshi Piddington’s highest ranking students of 8th degree black belt in American Open Style Karate and Randy is a 7th degree black belt.
+The same year Ricky and Randy received their 2nd Degree Black Belts in American Open Style Karate from Hanshi Piddington under the United States Karate Association, signed by O'Sensei Robert Trias (Father of American Karate), along with Cecil Patterson (Father of Tennessee Karate).
+Ricky is now Hanshi Piddington’s highest ranking students of 9th Degree Black Belt in American Open Style Karate and Randy is a 8th Degree Black Belt.
 In 1990 Ricky and Randy began teaching American Open Style Karate in their schools and became a lifelong chartered member of Grandmaster Piddington’s American Karate Academies National Association.
 “Hanshi Piddington taught me how to love, teach, and play karate,” said Ricky.

-In 1995 Ricky and Randy earned their 5th degree black belts from Joe Lewis (Father of American Kickboxing) in his American Karate Systems.
-“Joe was 52 years old when we had to spar him three rounds for our 5th degree black belts,” said Randy.
+In 1995 Ricky and Randy earned their 5th Degree Black Belts from Joe Lewis (Father of American Kickboxing) in his American Karate Systems.
+“Joe was 52 years old when we had to spar him three rounds for our 5th Degrees,” said Randy.
 “My dad paid for the promotions for our 36th birthday so he could watch us get knocked around,” added Ricky with a laugh.

 In 1997, Ricky and Randy founded a system of study incorporating their disciplines of karate, jiu-jitsu, and kobudo, called American Open Karate System.